 DO YOU BELONG TO YOUR NAME?

 My Name Story is a portrait-video project that examines the AANHPI experience through the lens of our names at the intersection of race, gender and class.
-This project explores themes of identity, belonging, and reclamation in a country that oftentimes labels AAPIs as the other and perpetual foreigner.
+This project explores themes of identity, belonging, and reclamation in a country that oftentimes labels AANHPIs as the other and perpetual foreigner.
 The project includes women from different generations, ethnicities and experiences who have had, at one point or another, struggles with their names and the meanings attached to them.

 Participants of My Name Story were asked to share the stories of their names through portraits taken with a photograph of themselves that represent the story of their name.
 They wrote letters to the version of themselves that they were photographed with to help them process and reflect on their name stories.
 Video interviews were conducted with each participant.

 Portraits and transcribed excerpts of their interviews are available for most participants.
-Click on each portrait to read each woman’s story.
+Click on a portrait to read each woman’s story.
 Full interview videos will be available in the future.
 Meanwhile, watch short clips from the women's interviews above.

 I thought that maybe for the first time, I would feel this connection to a land, to a people, to a place...I felt very much far away and ultimately, this is how I’ve kind of felt my whole life.